descendsphere/route-render/docs/DESIGN.md

 *   The camera strategy functions in the `TourController` have been updated to use the `cameraPitch` property when calculating the camera's orientation.

 ### 10.3.
 Strategy-Specific Behavior
-*   The pitch control is only enabled for the "Overhead" and "Third-Person" camera strategies.
+*   The pitch control is enabled for the "Overhead" and "Third-Person" camera strategies.
-*   When the "Top-Down" strategy is selected, the pitch slider is disabled, and the camera's pitch is locked to -90° to provide a true top-down view.